 Our free guided themed tours at National Museum of Scotland explore everything from Scotland's history to the supernatural.
 Themed tours take place every day at 3pm.

 Discover why the stereoscope and stereo photography mesmerised Victorians when they first appeared at 1851’s Great Exhibition.

 Take a trip on the Magic Carpet to explore the fantastic things in the collection.

 Take a trip on the Magic Carpet to explore the fantastic things in the National Museum of Scotland.

 Discover strange and wonderful objects from our handling collections every Friday during term time.

-Join us for the first weekend of every month for our new hands-on activity sessions for 3-5 year olds.
+Join us on the first weekend of every month for our hands-on activity sessions for 3-5 year olds plus their adult helper.

 Older children and their families can come together in these new workshops to learn a practical skill or a creative technique, to make something together.